Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Convergence analysis

 \subsection{Numerical assumptions}

 As anticipated, the present subsection deals with the numerical assumptions, which concern the chosen discretization scheme for the numerical method.
 Such scheme is defined by the {\it primary} and the {\it secondary} discretizations.
-The former is defined as explained in \cite{ab20mas} for the RFDE case, which is reported below for convenience.